 The Company limits its exposure to credit risk by investing only with counterparties that have a credit rating defined in the documentation of the relevant Note series.
 The risk of default on the Intercompany Loans is borne by the Noteholders of the relevant classes of Notes.

 Maximum exposure to credit risk

-The carrying amount of financial assets represents the maximum credit exposure.
-The maximum exposure to credit risk at the reporting date was as follows:
+The carrying amount of financial assets represents the maximum exposure to credit risk and at the reporting date was as follows: